The Unseen Frontier: Pushing the Limits of LLM Sparsity with Surrogate-Free ADMM: Experimental details

 Our implementation is based on PyTorch \citep{paszke2019pytorch}, using the HuggingFace \texttt{transformers} and \texttt{datasets} libraries for model and data loading. \ours is implemented over HuggingFace \texttt{Trainer}, supporting distributed training via PyTorch FSDP-2 \citep{zhao2023pytorch} with HuggingFace \texttt{Accelerate}.

 All experimental results in this work are obtained with unified codebase, while baseline methods are reproduced using their original implementations whenever available.
-The environment configuration (dependencies, versions, and training scripts) will be made available at \texttt{https://github.com/log-postech/elsa}.
+The environment configuration (dependencies, versions, and training scripts) can be found at \texttt{https://github.com/log-postech/elsa}.

 Experiments are conducted on NVIDIA A100/H200 GPUs, with the number of GPUs scaled to model size: 2$\times$GPUs for 1.3B–3B models, 4$\times$A100 GPUs for 7B models, and 4$\times$H200 GPUs for 13B and 27B models.